newamericafoundation/MDDL/packages/frontend/assets/content/welcome/en.md

-My Digital Data Locker | Baltimore helps residents access solutions to end homelessness.
-It facilitates the management and sharing of personal documents with case managers and Baltimore City agencies.
+My Digital Data Locker helps residents access benefits and government services.
+It facilitates the management and sharing of personal documents with case managers and City agencies.
 The system is simple, free to use, and secure.